thiagosanches/python-analysis-pandas-postgre/README.md

 Attempt to run some analysis using PostgreSQL.

-After you have created the container, all the sub-sequent commands are assuming that you are running inside the container.
-To run inside the container: `docker exec -it <container_id> bash`.
+First you have created the container:

 ### Create a postgresql container